Enterprise Risk Management

 • What advantages does a well-functioning ERM system offer?

-• What challenges must companies overcome during implementation?
+• What challenges must companies overcome when implementing it?

 • How can risks be continuously monitored in a dynamic market environment?